Tropical Storm Tapah (2025): Philippines

 Along with the southwest monsoon, (Note: Habagat) Tapah (known locally as Lannie) brought torrential rain and flooding to Metro Manila in the afternoon of September 6.

 Hong Kong and Macau

 In Hong Kong, three people were treated at accident and emergency (A&E) units of public hospitals, while 219 others sought refuge in shelters.
 Authorities received 104 reports of fallen trees.
 Ferry operations and most bus routes across the territory were suspended.
 Across both territories minor flooding from storm surge was observed on September 8 in low-lying areas, including Tai O on Lantau Island, Sam Ka Tsuen in New Kowloon, and Porto Interior on the Macau Peninsula.
 At Chek Lap Kok International Airport, about 100 flights were expected to be canceled.
 Additionally, an HK Express Airbus A320 operating flight UO235 struck an airport sign while landing on Runway 07L (the north runway) at 10:36 HKT on September 8; no injuries were reported.

+Thailand

+Although Tapah did not directly enter Thailand, the system strengthened the southwesterly monsoon across the region.
+Heavy rainfall was reported throughout the entire nation, especially the eastern regions.
+The Department of Disaster Prevention and Mitigation (DDPM) reported flooding influenced by Tapah across 88 districts in 30 provinces.
+4 deaths were attributed to this event.